-Sometimes we mix organic cotton with other fibres to create an Organic Cotton Blend.
+Sometimes we mix organically grown cotton with other fibres to create an Organic Cotton Blend.
 The resulting garment is then composed of a combination of organic cotton and other fibres, but never conventionally farmed cotton.

 Recycled polyester is made from PET bottles and scraps and by-products from the manufacturing industry, as opposed to conventional polyester which is made from oil.
 Making recycled material is less resource-intensive than producing material from scratch, which is why it reduces pollution and energy consumption.
 It also reduces the volume of waste.
 Our Recycled Polyester-labelled garments contain at least 50 percent recycled material.

 The raw material source for recycled polyamide can be old fishing nets and carpets, and also waste from the manufacturing industry.
-Materials that would otherwise be scrapped are used, which saves the planet’s precious resources and contributes to reduced emissions.
+Materials that would otherwise be scrapped are used, which saves resources and contributes to reduced emissions.
 Our Recycled Polyamide-labelled garments contain at least 50 percent recycled material.

 Polylana® is an innovative synthetic fibre made from a mixture of new and recycled polyester.
-It has the same feel and properties as acrylic, but is a more sustainable option for knitwear.
+It has a similar feel and properties to acrylic.
 The Polylana® fibres consist of 55% recycled polyester.

-More sustainable jeans and other denim garments are made from organic cotton.
-The prewash treatments for these denims are also more sustainable.
-The prewash process in More Sustainable Denim involves far fewer chemicals, about half as much water and almost 30 per cent less energy, as compared with conventional denim manufacturing.
+Our jeans and other denim garments are made from organic cotton.
+Our prewash treatments involves fewer chemicals, about half as much water and almost 30 per cent less energy, as compared with conventional denim manufacturing.

 PU stands for polyurethane, and is a shiny coating used for faux leather and rainwear.
 Waterborne PU contains no chemicals harmful to human health or the environment.

 Did you know that more than 80 per cent of a garment’s impact on the environment is actually decided at the drawing board?
-With wise choices all the way from fibre to finished garment, we can conserve the planet’s resources.
+With wise choices all the way from fibre choice to finished garment, we can use less resources.

-One of the fashion industry’s biggest challenges is achieving the transition to a circular economy, which basically means closing the material loop so that the materials that circulate are safe for people and the environment, and so that the volumes of waste generated are kept to a minimum.
+One of the fashion industry’s biggest challenges is achieving the transition to a circular economy, which basically means closing the material loop so that the materials that circulate are safe for people and the environment, and so that the amount of waste generated is kept down.

 Five sustainability criteria that guide our efforts